Spectrum of the perturbed Landau-Dirac operator: The Magnetic Landau-Dirac operators

-A natural question concerning the Landau-Dirac operator is the existence of analogous results on the distribution of eigenvalues near $\mu_{q}$, $q \in \Z$.
-Moreover, we would like also to be able to consider potentials of no-definite sign (in particular to take into account the Lorentz potential, certain magnetic perturbations as well as for the purpose of studying obstacle problems). {Some results for non-definite sign perturbations of the Landau-Schr\"odinger operators are considered in \cite{PuRo11} (for electric potentials of compact support).
-However, it is important to notice that in order to use ideas from this work in our context, the first difficulty to overcome is the non-semiboundedness of the Dirac operator.}
+A natural question concerning the perturbation of the Landau-Dirac operator is the existence of analogous results on the distribution of eigenvalues near $\mu_{q}$, $q \in \Z$.
+Moreover, we would like also to be able to consider potentials of no-definite sign (in particular to take into account the Lorentz potential, certain magnetic perturbations as well as for the purpose of studying obstacle problems). {Some results for non-definite sign perturbations of the Landau-Schr\"odinger operators are considered in \cite{PuRo11} (for electric potentials of compact support) and in \cite{RoTa08} { (with smooth compactly supported magnetic fields under a sign condition on an effective potential)}.
+However, it is important to notice that in order to use ideas from these works in our context, the first difficulty to overcome is the non-semiboundedness of the Dirac operator.}

 In this article, we obtain a three-term asymptotic expansion of ${\mathcal N}_{\pm}^q(\lambda)$ for compactly supported perturbations of $D_0$ that are not of definite sign (see \eqref{eqthm1}).
-To achieve this, we first extend some results concerning the index of a pair of spectral projections of non-semibounded operators (see the Appendix).
-Using the concept of spectral flow, this index helps generalize a version of the Birman-Schwinger principle to perturbations without a definite sign (see e.g. \cite{Pu09}).
-Then, it reduces the study of the counting functions \eqref{defNpm} to the study of the distribution of the eigenvalues of the Toeplitz operators ${\mathcal P}_{q} (V\pm\epsilon|V|) {\mathcal P}_{q}$ for $\epsilon$ small enough (see Proposition \ref{Diag}). { We study the eigenvalues of this operator for $V$ diagonal.
-The perturbation including the magnetic potential could be analyzed using Lemma \ref{lem2}.
-However, these results would depend on effective symbols containing several derivatives of $V_1,V_2,$ and $\widetilde b$ (as in \cite{RoTa08} for the Schr\"odinger case).
-Since it is not easy to give natural conditions to obtain the eigenvalue asymptotics, we focus on the diagonal case.}
+To achieve this, we first {obtain some general} results concerning the index of a pair of spectral projections for non-semibounded operators (see the Appendix).
+Using the concept of spectral flow, this index helps to generalize a version of the Birman-Schwinger principle to {non-sign-definite} perturbations (see e.g. \cite{Pu09}).
+Then, it reduces the study of the counting functions \eqref{defNpm} to the analysis of the distribution of the eigenvalues of some Toeplitz operators ${\mathcal P}_{q} {\cV}^\pm_\epsilon {\mathcal P}_{q} $ with $ {\cV}^\pm_\epsilon = {\cV} + O(\epsilon) $ for $\epsilon>0$ small enough (see Proposition \ref{Diag}). { The spectral study of these operators is based on complex analysis tools developed in \cite{FiPu06} and exploits \cite{PuRo11}}.

-The asymptotic expansions obtained are analogous to those given for fixed sign perturbations of the Schr\"odinger operator (Landau Hamiltonian).
-However, a surprising result is the predominance of $V_1$ over $V_2$ in determining the spectral asymptotics (see in particular Theorem \ref{thm1} as well as Remarks \ref{rmqV1} and \ref{rmqV1+}).
-Another distinctive feature, attributable to the matrix structure of the operator, is the possibility of having very different behaviors between two successive Landau-Dirac levels (see Proposition \ref{prop_inf}).